readthedocs/readthedocs.org/docs/gsoc.rst

 Sphinx v2 will introduce a new format for themes, supporting HTML5 and new markup.
-We are hoping to buid a new Sphinx theme that supports this new structure.
+We are hoping to build a new Sphinx theme that supports this new structure.

 This project would include: